abbott567/blog/src/pages/work/portfolio/design-patterns-dwp/post.md

 We changed the language (temporarily) around patterns and components, and just started calling them 'Design Examples'.
 It didn’t really matter whether it was labelled as a pattern or a component.
 That was a technical detail for later.

-What mattered is that designers understood the design intent and could re-use it easily.
+What mattered was that designers understood the design intent and could re-use it easily.
 When I started calling them “Design Examples meet-ups” attendance jumped by 340%.

 ![A group of 10 designers sat around a table waving at the camera.](/images/work/design-patterns-workshop-1.jpg)